 High School Scholars Program

 High school students can apply to our High School Scholars Program, which offers courses during our fall, spring, and summer sessions.
 WSU tuition and fees apply.

 Commonwealth Dual Enrollment Program

-High school students in the Worcester Public School System can apply for the commonwealth’s dual enrollment program, which allows accepted students to take one WSU course during the spring semester at no charge.
+High school students in the Worcester Public School System can apply for the commonwealth’s dual enrollment program, which allows accepted students to take one WSU course during the spring semester or summer session at no charge.

 100 Males to College: Brotherhood for College Success